denisakov/CarbonBase/README.md

-# CarbonBase: first application of the whole system - De-bundling checker
+# CarbonBase: first application of the whole system - Data collector

 This is the first application for [*Carbonbase*](http://carbonbase.org/)

+This application will be responsible for collecting and updating the data for the Carbonbase.